 Posted on April 03 2017

 Ice, anyone?
 Ice isn't just for cold drinks.
-In the past eight to ten years, many studies have shown the benefits of ice as therapy.
-Here are the answers to some common ice-related questions.
+In the past eight to ten years, many studies have shown the benefits of cold therapy.
+Here are the answers to some common questions about ice pack therapy.

 What Does Ice Do?

 Ice is one of the simplest, safest, and most effective self care techniques for injury, pain, or discomfort in muscles and joints.
-Ice will decrease muscle spasms, pain, and inflammation to bone and soft tissue.
-You can use ice initially at the site of discomfort, pain, or injury.
+Ice pack therapy will decrease muscle spasms, pain, and inflammation to bone and soft tissue.
+You can use ice pack therapy initially at the site of discomfort, pain, or injury.
 You can also apply ice in later stages for rehabilitation of injuries or chronic (long-term) problems.

 What are the 4 Stages In Ice Therapy?